stacks-network/docs/docs/tutorials/hello-stacks.md

 (contract-call? .hello-stacks write-message u"Hello there")
 ```

 Here we are calling the function we just created and passing a message of "Hello there".
-We prifix that with a `u` to indicate this is a UTF8 string.
+We prefix that with a `u` to indicate this is a UTF8 string.

 You should get an `ok` message returned here, which indicates that our function was called successfully.